godotengine/godot-docs/getting_started/introduction/godot_design_philosophy.rst

 |image1|

-Sprite2D is a Node2D, a CanvasItem and a Node.
+Sprite is a Node2D, a CanvasItem and a Node.
 It has all the properties and features of its three parent classes, like transforms or the ability to draw custom shapes and render with a custom shader.